 Your rights and how to use them

 You may have certain rights in relation to any Personal Data that the Inquiry processes about you.
-You may seek to exercise the following rights by contacting the Inquiry’s DPO:
+You may seek to exercise the following rights by contacting the Inquiry’s DPO.
+You have the following rights under data protection law:

 A request regarding any of the above should be submitted to the Inquiry’s DPO.
-In order to assist the Inquiry with processing such requests, you should provide your name, address, valid copy ID, and any other contact details.
+In order to assist the Inquiry with processing such requests, you should provide your name, address, information necessary to verify your identity proportionate to your request and any other contact details.

 In all cases your request will be considered very carefully and will only be declined where the Inquiry has a basis in law to do so.